Bryn Peris

 • ・ Pets 2

-Bryn Peris is a well-regarded cottage in Moelfre, Anglesey, praised for its cleanliness, comfortable furnishings, and ideal location for coastal walks and local amenities.
-Guests appreciate the well-equipped kitchen, cosy living spaces, and secure garden, suitable for dogs.
-Some minor maintenance issues were noted, but overall, the cottage offers a homely and enjoyable stay.
+Bryn Peris is a well-received cottage in Moelfre, Anglesey, praised for its comfort, cleanliness, and prime location for coastal walks and local amenities.
+Guests appreciate the tasteful decor, well-equipped kitchen, and enclosed garden.
+While some mention minor issues with maintenance and space, the overall sentiment is highly positive, with many looking forward to returning.

-The cottage's location is highly praised for its proximity to beaches, coastal walks, and local village amenities.
-Its setting in Moelfre offers a peaceful and picturesque environment, ideal for a relaxing getaway.
+The cottage's location is highly praised for its proximity to beaches, coastal paths, and local village amenities.
+Its setting in Moelfre is described as perfect for exploring Anglesey and enjoying the natural beauty of the area.

 About this property